seant4/datasciNotebook/mathematics/README.md

-# Calculus
+# Mathematics
-Calculus is a powerful tool in Data Science and Analytics, This section will outline the following
+This will cover mathematics used in data science Assumes an understanding of Calculus and Linear Algebra

 1. ATAx = ATb
 2. Integration
 3. Orthogonality